dorel14/3CX-Cdr-Server/README.md

 [![en](https://img.shields.io/badge/lang-en-red.svg)](https://github.com/dorel14/3CX-Cdr-Tcp-Server/blob/master/README.md)
 [![fr](https://img.shields.io/badge/lang-fr-green.svg)](https://github.com/dorel14/3CX-Cdr-Tcp-Server/blob/master/README.fr.md)
 [![swe](https://img.shields.io/badge/lang-swe-blue.svg)](https://github.com/dorel14/3CX-Cdr-Tcp-Server/blob/master/README.swe.md)

-# Recording 3CX CDRs into a PostgreSQL Database with Grafana
+# Recording 3CX CDRs in a PostgreSQL Database with Grafana

 ## Description

-This tool facilitates the recording of 3CX Call Detail Records (CDRs) into a PostgreSQL database and the creation of dashboards using Grafana.
+This tool facilitates the recording of 3CX Call Detail Records (CDRs) in a PostgreSQL database and the creation of dashboards with Grafana.

 It allows you to collect call data from your 3CX telephony system and store it in a PostgreSQL database.
 With Grafana, you can then visualize this data in the form of interactive and customizable dashboards.

-## Key Features
+## Main Features

-- **CDR Collection**: Retrieves CDRs from 3CX via various transfer modes (TCP, FTP, SFTP, SCP).
+- **CDR Collection**: Retrieval of CDRs from 3CX via different transfer modes (TCP, FTP, SFTP, SCP).
+- **Integration of 3CX Information**: Extensions and queues can be integrated into the database via the available web interface to allow more detailed analysis of CDRs.
-- **PostgreSQL Storage**: Stores CDRs in a PostgreSQL database for centralized and structured storage.
+- **Storage in PostgreSQL**: Recording of CDRs in a PostgreSQL database for centralized and structured storage.
 - **Web API**: A Web API is provided to interact with the stored CDR data.
-- **Grafana Visualization**: Creates Grafana dashboards to visualize and analyze call data interactively.
+- **Visualization with Grafana**: Creation of Grafana dashboards to visualize and analyze call data interactively.

 ## Technologies Used